github/opensource.guide/CONTRIBUTING.md

 ## How do I help?
 We want everyone to feel okay with contributing to anything.
 Check out the [issues page](https://github.com/github/guides/issues) to see some issues to contribute to.
 If there's nothing there that piques your interest, you should help us write a guide!

-## Working on your laptop
-If you want to write code, or write a guide, let's start out with that code on your laptop!

-1. Grab the repository: `git clone https://github.com/github/guides`
-2. Create a feature branch: `git checkout -b MY-FEATURE`
-3. Write your content, fix syntax, add new styles, whatever your change is.
-4. When you're ready to get review: `git push -u origin HEAD`
-5. Open your pull request and start the conversation

 ## How should I go about writing a Guide?
 Not all of us are wordsmiths, but that's why we're in this together.
-If there's something you've stumbled upon that you think should be a guide, follow the steps above to get the repository down on your computer locally and start writing content.
+If there's something you've stumbled upon that you think should be a guide, follow the [steps below](https://github.com/github/guides/blob/master/CONTRIBUTING.md#working-on-your-laptop) to get the repository down on your computer locally and start writing content.

 If there isn't a category folder for your file yet, don't fret.
-Either create one you think is good, or don't worry about it.
-We can suss this out in the pull request.
-Once you create your file, there's one important thing to do first: yaml front matter.
+Either create one you think is good, or don't worry about it and we can work this out in the pull request.

+Once you create your file, there's one important thing to do first, yaml front matter:

 ```
 ---